 Other decks might need colored mana rocks like Arcane Signet, but that’s not the case here.
-This section will describe some of the other options available specifically to a mono-green plan.
+This section will describe some other options available specifically to a mono-green plan.

-Rofellos, Llanowar Emissary effectively doubles the number of forests you control, leading to some explosive turns.
+Circle of Dreams Druid can make tons of mana in the right shell, leading to some explosive turns.
 Karametra’s Acolyte allows you to take advantage of the strong devotion mono-color decks feature by turning it into mana.

 Fetching lands is generally a less powerful but more consistent way to ramp.
 Hermit Druid tutors for basic lands (which you’ll always have a lot of).
 Oracle of Mul Daya pulls them from the top of your library, allowing you to draw into better spells.

-Skyshroud Claim is one of the best ramp spells for mono-green because it puts two Forests into play untapped, meaning it isn’t a dead turn like Cultivate or Explosive Vegetation are when you cast them on curve.
+Skyshroud Claim is one of the best ramp spells for mono-Green because it puts two Forests into play untapped.
+This means that you’ll be able to use additional mana on the turn you’ve cast it, which is different from cards like Cultivate or Explosive Vegetation.

-Caged Sun is clearly designed for mono-colored decks, but in mono-green, it shines well above the rest.
+Caged Sun is clearly designed for mono-colored decks, but in mono Green Commander decks, it shines well above the rest.
 It’s much easier to ramp up to than in other colors and gives you twice as much mana to dump into a Protean Hydra, for example.